 Campbell students have improved the quality of their work

-strive to solve real-world issues through expedition.
+as they strive to solve real-world issues through expedition.

 Overview